 Thank you to Testors.com for sponsoring this post.
 All opinions are my own.

 This is Tonya here to show you how to make a wooden breakfast tray.
-This DIY project does require grown-up help, but is a great way to spend time with the kids creating something that everyone can use for a long time to come.
+This DIY serving tray does require grown-up help, but is a great way to spend time with the kids creating something that everyone can use for a long time to come.
 Whether someone is in bed sick, or it’s a special birthday, Mother’s Day, or Father’s Day, this special breakfast tray can be used by the whole family.

 - Unfinished wood panels (available at most craft stores)